goschtl/zope/bluebream/trunk/docs/source/faq.rst

-Ken Manheimer wrote up an in-depth account of interactive Zope debugging using the python prompt - it was written for Zope 2, but many of the principles and some of the actual techniques should translate to Zope 3.
+Ken Manheimer wrote up an in-depth account of interactive Zope debugging using the python prompt - it was written for Zope 2, but many of the principles and some of the actual techniques should translate to BlueBream.
 It's at:

 http://www.zope.org/Members/klm/ZopeDebugging